Exopandora/jarmod-buildsystem-2/README.md

 - `nopatches` If true, don't apply MCP patches to fix recompile errors.
 - `customconstructors` The custom `constructors.txt` file in the `conf/` folder, to override the one in the MCPConfig distribution, used to deobfuscate even newer Minecraft versions.
 - `fernflower` The custom fernflower package to use to decompile.

-## A word of warning
-1.13 modding is still in its infancy, and there are already known bugs that occur in the decompiled code which do not occur in vanilla.
-If you care about maintaining vanilla behaviour, then whenever making a change which may modify a certain vanilla class, make sure to weigh up the benefit of modifying said class against the risk that there might be a decompile bug in the class.
-This situation is constantly improving as 1.13 modding matures, but for now you can at least minimize the effect by distributing as few modified classes as possible.